parsodyl/json_string/README.md

 ### Decoding

 It's time to access the Dart counterpart of some JSON data.
 Here json_string helps you with several solutions.
-You have **properties** for a simple general access and **methods** for more finer decoding operations.
+You have **properties** for simple general access and **methods** for some more finer decoding operations.

 #### Properties

-When you construct a JsonString object, it checks for you if the source represents a valid piece of JSON data, but it doesn’t tell you **what kind of data** it contains.
+When you construct a JsonString object, it checks on your behalf if the source represents a valid piece of JSON data, but it doesn’t tell you **what kind of data** it contains.
 If you don’t know the expected type or you simply don’t care about that, just access the `decodedValue` property.
 It works every time:

 ```dart